 The Yale Agreement was amended and restated in May 2019.
-As of March 31, 2024, under the amended Yale Agreement, the Company has remaining contingent regulatory approval milestone payments of up to \$2,000 and annual royalty payments of a low single-digit percentage based on net sales of riluzole-based products from the licensed patents or from products based on troriluzole.
+As of September 30, 2024, under the amended Yale Agreement, the Company has remaining contingent regulatory approval milestone payments of up to \$2,000 and annual royalty payments of a low single-digit percentage based on net sales of riluzole-based products from the licensed patents or from products based on troriluzole.
 Under the amended and restated agreement, the royalty rates are reduced as compared to the original agreement.
 In addition, under the amended and restated agreement, the Company may develop products based on riluzole or troriluzole.
 The amended and restated agreement retains a minimum annual royalty of up to \$1,000 per year, beginning after the first sale of product under the agreement.
 If the Company grants any sublicense rights under the Yale Agreement, it must pay Yale University a low single-digit percentage of sublicense income that it receives.

-For the three months ended March 31, 2024 and 2023, the Company did not record any material milestone or royalty payments under the Yale Agreement.
+For the three and nine months ended September 30, 2024 and 2023, the Company did not record any material milestone or royalty payments under the Yale Agreement.

 In January 2021, the Company entered into a worldwide, exclusive license agreement with Yale University for the development and commercialization of a novel Molecular Degrader of Extracellular Protein ("MoDE") platform (the "Yale MoDE Agreement").
 The platform pertains to the clearance of diseasecausing protein and other biomolecules by targeting them for lysosomal degradation using multi-functional molecules.
 The Yale MoDE Agreement includes an obligation to pay a minimum annual royalty of up to \$1,000 per year, and low single digit royalties on the net sales of licensed products.
 If the Company grants any sublicense rights under the Yale MoDE Agreement, it must pay Yale University a low single-digit percentage of sublicense income that it receives.
-As of March 31, 2024, under the Yale MoDE Agreement, the Company has remaining contingent development and commercial milestone payments of up to \$650 and \$2,950, respectively.
+As of September 30, 2024, under the Yale MoDE Agreement, the Company has remaining contingent development and commercial milestone payments of up to \$650 and \$2,950, respectively.
 The Yale MoDE Agreement terminates on the later of twenty years from the effective date, twenty years from the filing date of the first investigational new drug application for a licensed product or the last to expire of a licensed patent.

-For the three months ended March 31, 2024 the Company recorded research and development expense of \$150 related to a developmental milestone under the Yale MoDE Agreement.
-For the three months ended March 31, 2023, the Company did not record any material milestone or royalty payments under the Yale MoDE Agreement.
+The Company did not record any material milestone or royalty payments under the Yale MoDE Agreement for the three months ended September 30, 2024.
+For the nine months ended September 30, 2024, the Company recorded research and development expense of \$150 related to the achievement of a developmental milestone under the Yale MoDE Agreement.
+For the three and nine months ended September 30, 2023, the Company did not record any material milestone or royalty payments under the Yale MoDE Agreement.